Contribution to child-care and other caring costs associated with conference attendance

-Small Awards (of up to £150) are available to academic, research active staff and those in appropriate support or administrative posts to help support the extra child-care costs associated with attendance at conferences.
-This fund has been established in recognition that conference attendance is important both for individuals and for the wider Warwick community, yet it invariably involves an extra burden of child-care for those with young children.
+Small Awards (of up to £150) are available to academic, research active staff and those in appropriate support or administrative posts to help support the extra child-care or other caring costs associated with attendance at conferences.
+This fund has been established in recognition that conference attendance is important both for individuals and for the wider Warwick community, yet it invariably involves an extra burden of child-care/caring for those with young children.
 (Please note that claims are limited to one claim per trip and two claims per person per academic year and can only be claimed retrospectively for a maximum of three months after the conference).

 "Without the money, I would have had to make a choice whether I would attend the workshop leaving my daughter behind or whether not to attend the workshop so I can be with her.
 Given that she is just 15 month old, leaving her behind would not have been an option for me.
 Hence, without the money, I would not have been able to go.

-Now, the additional child care cost covered by the grant meant I did not have to choose between my daughter and the workshop".
+"Now, the additional child care cost covered by the grant meant I did not have to choose between my daughter and the workshop".

 Please write your report here.